 Black Palm Cockatoo

 The Black Palm Cockatoo is the 3rd most expensive bird in the world.
-The Black Palm Cockatoo, also known as the Palm Cockatoo or the Goliath Cockatoo, is a large and striking bird native to the rainforests of New Guinea and far north Queensland, Australia.
-It is a member of the parrot family and is known for its distinctive black plumage and distinctive red cheek patches.
+The Black Palm Cockatoo (Probosciger aterrimus), also known as the Goliath Cockatoo, is a magnificent and captivating bird native to the rainforests of New Guinea and nearby islands.

 Hyacinth Macaws